360 Crescent kick: 720 kicks

 A derivative of the 360 kick is the 720 kick.
-The mechanics to 720s are all but identical to 360s.
+The mechanics of 720s are all but identical to 360s.
 The only real difference is that the amount of torque and height needed to execute a 720 is greater than that necessary for a 360.
 Although the name implies 720 degrees of rotation, the move is usually done with approximately 540 degrees of rotation.
 This happens cause the tricking terms often count the step in part of the move as actual rotation.
 The 720 also has some variants.